spotahome/kooper/docs/leader-election.md

 ## Test example in local

-You can check how it works locally using docker.
+You can check how it works locally using docker running N controllers in different containers.

-Run N controllers in different containers.
-For example `ctrl1` and `ctrl2`
+For example `ctrl1` and `ctrl2`:

 ```bash
 docker run --name ctrl1 \